tsypuk/multicloud-diagrams/docs/docs/core-components/uml.md

 ---

 Latest ``Multicloud-diagrams`` feature allows automatically parse sequence UML diagrams, detect actors, actions and represent them on source Diagram as additional connected nodes with aliases.
 This makes documenting infrastructure even more robust.
+Framework automatically detects diagram type passed into invocation parameter whether it is ``plantuml`` or ``mermaid``.

 ## Source infrastructure Diagram: